 EDUC 320 FIELD EXPERIENCE II (E) (1) Prerequisites: EDUC 201 and 211.
 Corequisite or prerequisite: EDUC 313.
 This course provides pre-service teachers with opportunities to apply instructional skills in controlled situations under the guidance of experienced professionals.
 Students participate in two hours of observations and tutorial instructional activities per week in classrooms in local school districts.
 Seminars and other activities provide opportunities for analysis and reflection.
 This course may be retaken only once with the permission of the instructor.
-A grade of C- or above is required before taking EDUC 420.
+A grade of B- or above is required before taking EDUC 420.
+This course may be retaken only once with permission of the instructor.
 Enrollment in EDUC 320 is limited to students enrolled in a teacher licensure program.

-EDUC 324 METHODS: SOCIAL STUDIES INSTRUCTION (2) Prerequisite: EDUC 201, 211.
+EDUC 324 METHODS: SOCIAL STUDIES INSTRUCTION (2) Prerequisite: EDUC 201, 211, HIST 255, 256.
 Corequisite: EDUC 325 second half of the semester.
 This is a linked course with EDUC 325 and is taught the first half of the semester.
 It is an interactive approach designed to help pre-service teachers gain the necessary knowledge, skills, and processes in social studies based on the Virginia Standards of Learning and practices recommended by the National Council for the Social Studies.